 ON BIBLE STUDY:

 Come January 11th, I will be leading an in-depth inductive study through the book of Esther.
 As a women’s class in my local church, we study a book of the Bible (the Bible itself, not a pre-written study) twice yearly.
-I will also share with you that Precept and BSF studies have aided my growth in Bible literacy.
-I recommend both options for women’s Bible studies come with my recommendation.
-If you would like to know how to get more out of your Bible study, check out the blog series How Can I Get More Out of my Bible Study?
+I will also share with you that Precept and BSF studies have aided my growth in Bible literacy, and both options for women’s Bible studies come with my recommendation.
+If you would like to know how to get more out of your personal Bible study, check out the blog series How Can I Get More Out of my Bible Study?
 You can find the posts from this series here.
 And if you are local, feel free to contact me about the Esther study.

 ON BIBLE TRANSLATIONS: